 Guess what?
 Your employees can’t read your mind.
 The only way for them to know for sure what you want them to do (and what you don’t want them to do) is for you to tell them.
 When you do it right, delivering employee feedback has many benefits.
-Teamwork improves, you gain more trust with your staff, and employee productivity soars.
+Teamwork improves, you gain more trust with your staff, and employee performance soars.

 5 Elements of Effective Employee Feedback